splunk/public-o11y-docs/get-started/overview.rst

   :width: 70%
   :alt: This screenshot shows how Splunk Observability Cloud products serve the different layers and processes in an organization's environment.

 For information about how these products can be used together to address real-life scenarios, see :ref:`get-started-scenario`.
-To get started with Splunk Observability Cloud, see :ref:`get-started-o11y`.

 For information about Splunk Observability Cloud packaging and pricing, see :new-page:`Pricing - Observability <https://www.splunk.com/en_us/products/pricing/observability.html>`.